 De Niro and Douglas–both of whom seem more alive here than they have since the ’90s–bring surprising dramatic tension to Paddy’s and Billy’s troubled friendship.
 It’s now too easy to forget that these are the men who played Jake LaMotta and Gordon Gekko, two of the most iconic performances in the history of cinema.
 Paddy and Billy will never be considered among their best work, but their combined experience as megastars who have been “aged” out of big budget Hollywood star vehicles lends an unexpected authenticity to these two old friends fighting to hold onto their vitality.
 They’re the same men they always were, but while the world stops for no one, we must all remind ourselves that we never run out of things to offer the world we choose to live in.
 And, much praise should be given to Mary Steenburgen.
 In a role that would likely be played as the mythic “manic pixie dream girl” by a younger actress in a younger film, she infuses Diana–a divorced mother who has worked to rebuild the life she wants–with an earthiness and earned wisdom that shocks these squabbling boys back into manhood, without ever feeling like a plot device.
 And, like her male counterparts, she’s someone that you may actually know in your life.

 And that’s where the movie really succeeds.
 It delivers its fair share of silliness, and it could have gone for the cheap laughs and called it a day.
 But these are people we all know, and people that we will all become; we have no say in the matter.
 And they’re dealing with real issues that go beyond those that come with old age.
 LAST VEGAS touches on boundless subjects like depression, loneliness, friendship, forgiveness, trust, honesty, fidelity and love, with a gentleness and human decency uncommon in most modern comedies.
 And, it’s just plain funny.
-If you’re as burned out on empty, mean-spirited, barely-scripted comedies as I am, take a weekend trip to Vegas with the Brooklyn Four. source:http://thisisinfamous.com/last-vegas-movie-review-a-heartfelt-sin-city-romp-that-comes-up-aces-says-john-shade-vick/
+If you’re as burned out on empty, mean-spirited, barely-scripted comedies as I am, take a weekend trip to Vegas with the Brooklyn Four. source:https://thisisinfamous.com/last-vegas-movie-review-a-heartfelt-sin-city-romp-that-comes-up-aces-says-john-shade-vick/